mk270/whitakers-words/english_to_latin.md

 They are all the same word, however they may have different flags, that is, there may be different meanings for different AGE or AREA.

-<P>The bar is a code for MEAN continuation seen only in the raw DICTLINE.
+The bar is a code for MEAN continuation seen only in the raw DICTLINE.
 Bars are removed before WORDS output and are not visible to the user.
 There are also some entries with identical STEMS and PART which are really different words,